Prizrak31/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 11 Directories is a script that adds execute permission to all sub-directories of the current working dir for the owner,group and others
-Task 12 More directories is a script that create a directory "mydir" with permission 751 Task 13 Change group is a script that changes the group owner of the file "hello" to "school"
+Task 12 More directories is a script that create a directory "mydir" with permission 751 Task 13 Change group is a script that changes the group owner of the file "hello" to "school" Task 14 Owner and group is a script that changes the owner and group owner of all files and directory